-Note: The SEPC may inspect any component part of the information used to assign a yellow or red card citation.
+Note: The SEPC may inspect any component part of the information used to assign a professionalism citation.

-Year Deficit Potential SEPC Action M1-M4 None Progress 1st yellow warning card Satisfactory reflective exercise; progress 2nd yellow warning card Non-academic monitoring status; progress 2 yellow cards in same module or F-grade in the module/clerkship; repeat clerkship module/clerkship; non-academic monitoring 3rd yellow warning card Non-academic probation or dismissal 3 yellow warning cards Dismissal 1 red card Special review: do not progress: potential actions include F-grade, leave of absence, repeat all or part of a year, monitoring, probation or dismissal
+Year Deficit Potential SEPC Action M1-M4 None Progress 1st professionalism citation Satisfactory reflective exercise; progress 2nd professionalism citations Academic monitoring status; progress 2 professionalism citations in the Repeat module/clerkship; Academic monitoring same module or clerkship 3 or more professionalism Special review: do not progress: potential actions include citations or no additional action, leave of absence, repeat all or part 1 severe citation or finding of In of a year, monitoring, probation or dismissal Violation following a formal conduct hearing/review by SCAI

-• All citations are validated by the module/clerkship director or Assistant Deans of Medical Education and include an in-person meeting with the student; Office of Student Affairs is informed for counseling purposes

-- Students may use the appeal mechanism for any citation - First yellow card triggers reflective exercise and development of a personal action plan; the reflection and action plan is submitted to, and approved by, the Assistant Dean of Medical Education who reports compliance with the requirement to the SEPC - Non-academic monitoring requires tailored remediation; failure to meet monitoring requirements of SEPC moves student to probation or dismissal - Monitoring status may be removed with 5 subsequent consecutive grades showing no concerns; any new violations after monitoring status was removed result in probation or dismissal. - Non-academic probation requires monitoring until graduation; failure to meet probation requirements results in dismissal. - Professionalism F-grade may require repeating the module or clerkship and demonstrating competency in professionalism.
+- All citations are validated by the module/clerkship director or Assistant Deans of Medical Education; Office of Student Affairs is informed for counseling purposes - Students may use the appeal mechanism for any citation - First citation in the non-severe category triggers reflective exercise and development of a personal action plan; the reflection and action plan is submitted to, and approved by a voting member of the SEPC, who reports compliance with the requirement to the SEPC - Academic monitoring for academic professionalism citations requires tailored remediation; failure to meet monitoring requirements of SEPC moves student to probation or dismissal - Monitoring status may be removed after six (6) months without further professionalism or conduct concerns, at the discretion of the SEPC; any new violations after monitoring status was removed may result in probation or dismissal - An F-grade due to academic professionalism citation(s) may require repeating the module or clerkship and demonstrating competency in professionalism.